omgnetwork/ewallet/apps/ewallet_api/README.md

-# EWallet API
+# eWallet API

-The Umbrella sub-app that allows external clients to connect to EWallet.
+The Umbrella sub-app that allows external clients to connect to eWallet.

-This is a part of EWallet's umbrella app.
+This is a part of eWallet's umbrella app.
 Please start the API by starting the Umbrella app rather than this specific app.